high101bro/DIVA-Assessment/README.md

 12. [Hardcoding Issues - Part 2](#hardcoding-issues---part-2)
 13. [Input Validation Issues - Part 3](#input-validation-issues---part-3)

+The guide I initially used for training can be found [here](https://can-ozkan.medium.com/damn-insecure-vulnerable-application-diva-apk-walkthrough-66ce37ae8b50) by Can Özkan.
+They provided a great walkthrough, to which I expanded upon below.

+---
+---
 ## Environment Configuration and Setup
 [Back to Table of Contents](#table-of-contents)